cube-drone/rt0/players-guide/src/player/skill_checks.md

 * Lucky - _Things just work out more often for this player._
 * Charming - _Charismatic.
 Magnetic._

-A player must choose 2 Abilities from the set of 6: Strong, Fast, Clever, Wise, Lucky, Charming Often, a player's Major Arcana will affect their starting set of abilities.
+A player must choose 1 Ability from the set of 6: Strong, Fast, Clever, Wise, Lucky, Charming The player's Major Arcana will also give them an ability, for free.
 Choose an ability by circling it on your character sheet.

 These are the players' Chosen Abilities.